yusdacra/dream2nix-crates-io/README.md

 # dream2nix-crates-io

 crates.io indexed and translated into dream2nix lockfiles.
-The package index & lock files are updated automatically every day.
+The package index & lock files are updated automatically every day (at 06:00 UTC).

 ### Usage